winglang/wing/docs/contributing/999-rfcs/2024-03-14-explicit-lift-qualification.md

       //
       b2.put("hello", "world"); // b2 accepts any key pattern
       b1.put("k100", "v"); // no automatic qualifications happen in this scope, the key pattern qualification on b1 isn't overriden
     }

+    // use getBucketQuals for get access on all buckets in the bucket array lift getBucketQuals {
+      for b in arr {
+        b.get("k");
+      }
+    }
   }